Ohio GOP House candidate has misrepresented military service

 Yet records from his 2009 bankruptcy raise questions about his seniority.
 They show he was an “outage manager” who earned about $51,000 a year.
 In the bankruptcy, Majewski and his wife gave up their home, two cars and a Jet Ski to settle the case, court records show.

-Still, in a nationalized political environment, some Republicans suggest none of this will matter to the voters.
+Still, in a nationalized political environment, some Republicans suggest none of this will matter to voters.

 “At the end of the day, this will be a question of whether they want Nancy Pelosi leading the House or Kevin McCarthy,” said Tom Davis, a former congressman who led the House Republican campaign arm during George W. Bush’s presidency.
 “These elections have become less about the person.
 I wouldn’t say candidates don’t matter, but they don’t matter like they used to.”